metauni/metauni.github.io/about/index.md

     Some high level principles and guidelines
 ---

 Metauni is a new institution of higher learning, founded in early 2021.
 This is a working document which aims to explain what is going on here.
-For reflections on practical aspects of running events in virtual spaces, see the [theory page](https://metauni.org/theory/).
+Some of the discussion is abstract: for more on how to instantiate these principles concretely, see the [praxis page](https://metauni.org/praxis/).

 ## Guiding principles